The AITAS

 If you have feedback, we'd love to hear it: Give feedback on AITAS here

-When generative AI (GenAI) tool ChatGPT was released to mainstream public in late 2022, Michelle was an early adopter of the technology and started to immediately explore the uses cases and implications of ChatGPT (and subsequent other tools released), especially with regards to teaching and learning environments.
+When generative AI (GenAI) tool ChatGPT was released to mainstream public in late 2022, Michelle was an early adopter of the technology and started to immediately explore the use cases and implications of ChatGPT (and subsequent other tools released), especially with regards to teaching and learning environments.

 Into 2023, as Michelle continued her university studies she wove GenAI into each of her assessments, commenting on the ethical and practical implications of its use.
 Her university lecturer at the time recognised Michelle's keen interest in the topic and suggested Michelle create a rubric to overlay and guide use of generative AI in educational environments.
 But that fell to the wayside as other priorities came to the fore for Michelle.
 Michelle continued to monitor the advancement of GenAI tools, making her own regular posts about various use cases and outcomes of trial applications.